War in Donbas: 2 June Luhansk airstrike

 On 2 June, eight people were killed and more than 20 wounded by a series of explosions hitting the occupied RSA building in Luhansk city.
 Separatists blamed the incident on a government airstrike, while Ukrainian officials denied this, and claimed that the explosions were caused by a stray surface-to-air missile fired by insurgents.
-The Organisation for Security and Co-operation in Europe (OSCE) published a report on the next day, stating that based on "limited observation", they believed that the explosion was caused by an airstrike, supporting separatist claims.
+The Organisation for Security and Co-operation in Europe (OSCE) published a report the next day, stating that based on "limited observation", they believed that the explosion was caused by an airstrike, supporting separatist claims.

 A CNN investigation found clear evidence that the attack came from the air and the pattern of the craters suggested use of standard equipment on the Su-25, a ground-attack fighter, and the Su-27 – both combat aircraft operated by Ukraine.
 Although the Russian Federation also uses Sukhoi Su-27, it was not mentioned in the CNN news article as even a possibility.
 Radio Liberty also concluded that "Despite Denials, All Evidence For Deadly Explosion Points To Kyiv".
 CNN said that it was the first time that civilians had been killed in an attack by the Ukrainian air force during the 2014 pro-Russian unrest in the Donbas.
 The next day, Luhansk People's Republic declared a three-day mourning in the city.